 In a series of briefings in the UK, participants will enjoy the opportunity to hear and engage with both established companies & entrepreneurs and the most promising startups in the HealthTech space.

 Israel is renowned as the ‘Silicon Valley for the rest of the world’, backed by world-class university research.
 In recent years, Israeli expertise in both technology and sciences have converged to produce world-leading digital health companies, supported by a highly educated and uniquely qualified workforce, backed by supportive government initiatives and venture capital.

-Elad is a Chief Business Development Officer at Centene UK, the UK arm of Centene Corp, a FORTUNE® 100, supporting and enabling integrated care in the UK
+Elad is a Chief Business Development Officer at Operose Health (formerly Ceneten UK), the UK arm of Centene Corp, a FORTUNE® 100, supporting and enabling integrated care in the UK

 Elad has 20 years of experience in senior leadership roles in global sales, marketing, business development and general management within the healthcare industry spanning pharma, biotech, medical device, and digital health markets.